Sajad Haider: War of 1965

-Sajjad Haider often lauded as the Saviour of Lahore and one of the key heroes of the 1965 War, led the Sherdils of No. 19 Squadron PAF as Squadron Leader.
+Sajjad Haider is often lauded as the Saviour of Lahore and one of the key heroes of the 1965 War, for his role in leading the Sherdils of No. 19 Sqn as Squadron Leader.

-1965 War's Pathankot Strike was a mission that underscored Haider's strategic acumen and the unwavering resolve of his squadron.
+The strike on Pathankot was a mission that underscored Haider's strategic acumen and the unwavering resolve of his squadron.
 The PAF played an integral role in hindering the Indian land forces' advance, particularly in the Wagah sector.
-Despite the historical significance of these events, Haider noted that they are often overlooked in war narratives.
+Despite the historical significance of these events, he noted that they are often overlooked in war narratives.

-Before they took off from Peshawar, Haider had arranged for towels drenched in buckets of eau de cologne, stating to his men: "Boys, we don’t know who will be the unlucky ones who won’t be able to dodge the enemy Ack-ack.
+Before they took off from Peshawar, Haider had arranged for towels drenched in buckets of eau de cologne and said to his men: "Boys, we don't know who will be the unlucky ones who won't be able to dodge the enemy Ack-ack.
 They would surely arrive in the reception hall up there (Heaven) at around 1715 Hrs; but let us be sure we all smell good for the promised houris and angels who will receive us at the gates leading to heaven, for fighting as Allah has commanded us."

-Haider painted a detailed picture of the Wagah Strike, shedding light on the precision and bravery exhibited by the young pilots under his command, which played an instrumental role in altering the course of the war.
-The narrative also explores the Pathankot Strike, wherein Haider's squadron targeted the IAF airfield with aircraft guns only.
-The success of the mission, resulting in the destruction of numerous Indian aircraft, showcased the exceptional skill and determination of the PAF pilots, acknowledged by the Indians.
-Haider attributed the success to the collective efforts of his team and underscores the leadership and the visionary strategies of Air Marshal Asghar Khan and Air Marshal Nur Khan.
+They targeted the IAF airfield with aircraft guns only and the success of the mission resulted in the destruction of numerous Indian aircraft.
+According to him, this showcased the exceptional skill and determination of the PAF pilots and was acknowledged by the Indians.
+He attributed the success to the collective efforts of his team and underscored the leadership and the visionary strategies of Air Marshal Asghar Khan and Air Marshal Nur Khan.